Skip to main content

 Merit-Based Financial Aid

-Historically, more than 90% of MBA students receive merit aid.
-In 2023, more than 95% of first-year students in the Class of 2024 and Class of 2025 received merit aid, and the remaining students received full funding through a company, the government, or the military.
+Historically, more than 95% of MBA students receive merit aid and remaining students received full funding through a company, the government, or the military.
+In 2024, 100% of first-year MBA students in the Class of 2026 received merit aid.

 When you apply to the full-time MBA, you are automatically considered for merit aid.
 Awards are based on a holistic review of your application.
 We evaluate your work and leadership experience, test score, undergraduate performance, as well as your admissions interview.
 We do our best to consider all of your qualifications so you can optimize the aid available to you.